Flow-Scanner/lightning-flow-scanner-vsx/README.md

    npm run build
    ```

-## Note on the original project
+## This is a fork

 The original `lightning-flow-scanner-vsce` package was unpublished from the Visual Studio Marketplace after a Remote Code Execution (RCE) vulnerability was identified in its core dependency, `lightning-flow-scanner-core`.
 This issue, caused by unsafe custom rule loading, has been fully resolved in the [v5.1.0 release of the core library](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0).
 The [lightning-flow-scanner-vsx](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx) fork, focusses on security and maintainability.

-If you'd like to help us enhance Lightning Flow Scanner, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).
+Want to help improve Lightning Flow Scanner?
+See our [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).